patroni/patroni/docs/replica_bootstrap.rst

 Standby leader holds and updates a leader lock in DCS.
 If the leader lock expires, cascade replicas will perform an election to choose another leader from the standbys.

-For the sake of flexibility, you can specify different methods of creating a replica and recovery WAL records when a cluster is in the "standby mode", and after it was detached to function as a normal cluster.
+For the sake of flexibility, you can specify methods of creating a replica and recovery WAL records when a cluster is in the "standby mode" by providing `create_replica_methods` key in `standby_cluster` section.
+It is distinct from creating replicas, when cluster is detached and functions as a normal cluster, which is controlled by `create_replica_methods` in `postgresql` section.
+Both "standby" and "normal" `create_replica_methods` reference  keys in `postgresql` section.

 To configure such cluster you need to specify the section ``standby_cluster`` in a patroni configuration: